isomerpages/ogp-buildforgood/_projects/MediClear.md

 ![](/images/mediclear%20large.jpeg)

-Hi we are Team mediclear.
-Our team was brought together by a common friend and we are here to solve the problem of complicated health reports that are difficult for patients to understand.
-One fun fact (or not so fun for us) about us is that after our first group meeting, most of us came down with covid one week later.
+We are team Mediclear!
+Our team was brought together by a common friend to solve the problem of complicated health reports that are difficult for patients to understand.
+One fun fact (or not so fun for us) about us is that after our first group meeting, most of us came down with Covid one week later.

 ### Problem Statement